Ida Elizabeth Osbourne: The Argonauts Club

 Osbourne developed a new segment for the Children's Session that was to go down in Australian radio history: The Argonauts Club.

-The idea and much of the format had been formulated by Nina Murdoch, but hers was the wording on the membership certificate and the words for the opening and closing themes for both the Children's Session and the Argonauts Club.
+The idea and much of the format had been formulated by Nina Murdoch, but hers was the wording on the membership certificate and the words for the opening and closing themes for both the Children's Session and the Argonauts Club, the latter to music by Cecil Fraser.
 And as "Elizabeth", she compered (later with co-comperes "Mac" (Atholl Fleming) and "Joe" (Albert Collins).
 She enlisted Ruth Park to write a dramatised series The Wide-Awake Bunyip, and played "Mouse" to Joe's Bunyip.
-This was later developed by Ruth Park into The Muddle-Headed Wombat radio series and books for children.
+This was later developed by Park into The Muddle-Headed Wombat radio series and books for children.

 She cajoled leading writers, musicians, adventurers, sportsmen and artists into appearing on the show.
 She did not want anything but the best for 'her' children.

 In 1946 she spent some time on a scholarship in London with the BBC to study children's programs in the UK.
 She remembered BBC productions as highly polished but inward-looking and ossified in the 1930s, as compared with her bright and innovative Australian program.
 In 1949 she married piano accompanist and organist Idwal Jenkins and, as a married woman, she was obliged under Public Service regulations to quit her post with the ABC.
 Her husband died two years later on 24 April 1951.